ApaxPhoenix/WebPy/README.md

 ### Middleware System

-WebPy includes a Middleware system for processing requests and responses.
-Below is a simple example showing how to use the Middleware class to track user activity.
+WebPy's Middleware system lets you process requests and responses as they come in and go out.
+Here's a quick example showing how you can use it to track user activity.

 ```python
 from webpy import WebPy